-Finally, a nonattorney advocate can’t handle your appeal after the Appeals Council step; only a disability lawyer can represent you in federal district court.
+One additional difference: a nonattorney advocate can help you file a claim and can represent you at an appeal hearing, but can’t handle your appeal after the Appeals Council step; only a disability lawyer can represent you in federal district court.

 For more information, see our article on hiring a disability attorney vs. nonlawyer advocate.

 In 2004, Congress passed the Social Security Protection Act of 2004, partially to address the huge backlogs of disability claimants (applicants).
 The act temporarily allowed Social Security to pay nonattorney advocates who helped claimants by directly withholding a portion of the claimant's backpay owed by Social Security.
 The thinking was that there weren't enough disability lawyers available to help claimants, and that allowing non-attorney advocates to represent claimants would help speed claims through the system, since cases would be better developed by the time they came to Disability Determination Services or an administrative law judge.
 The act approved Social Security's paying nonattorneys for only five years, but it has since been extended.

-Your chances of winning Social Security disability benefits or SSI are higher if you’re represented by a disability advocate, especially if you hire an attorney.
-Disability advocates know the medical evidence you need to win benefits for your particular condition and the ins and outs of Social Security’s rules and shortcuts.
+Your chances of winning Social Security disability benefits or SSI are higher if you’re represented by a disability advocate.
+Both lawyer and nonlawyer advocates know the medical evidence you need to win benefits for your particular condition and the ins and outs of Social Security’s rules and shortcuts.
 Disability attorneys also know how to cross-examine the vocational expert at an appeal hearing and how to make sure you’re properly prepared for questioning at your hearing.
 This knowledge adds up to giving a leg up to those who are represented by disability advocates, especially those who are attorneys.
 In fact, we surveyed readers who had recently been through the disability process, and our results support this conclusion.
 For details, see our survey results on hiring a nonlawyer advocate and the value of hiring a disability lawyer.
 (And for more information, see our article on whether you should hire a disability advocate or go it alone.)